natast-may/natast-may/README.md

-## 👋 Hello, I'm Natalie
+## ⭐ Hello, I'm Natalie ⭐
-### ⭐ Psychology & Data Science Student | University of Notre Dame
+I am a Psychology & Data Science student at the University of Notre Dame

+## About Me
+🌱 Learning Python, pandas, and data visualization

+🌱 Hoping to pursue a PhD in Developmental Psychopathology

-📍 Kansas City, Kansas
+📍Kansas City, Kansas

+📖 Languages: English, Spanish

 📩 Email: nmay2@nd.edu

-🔗 LinkedIn: